Katama, Massachusetts

-Katama (/kəˈteɪmə/ kuh-TAY-muh) is a residential area in the town of Edgartown, Massachusetts, on the south shore of the island of Martha's Vineyard.
+Katama (/kəˈteɪmə/ kə-TAY-mə) is a residential area in the town of Edgartown, Massachusetts, on the south shore of the island of Martha's Vineyard.
 It is bordered on the west by Edgartown Great Pond, on the east by Katama Bay (separating Katama from the island of Chappaquiddick) and on the south by the Atlantic Ocean.

 The word "Katama" comes from a Wampanoag word meaning "crab-fishing place."

 The terrain is a flat outwash plain, characterized by sandy soil and few trees.
 It is sometimes referred to as the "Great Plains."

 History

 Katama has been a popular summer resort since the late 19th century.
 From 1874–1896, Katama was the terminus of the Martha's Vineyard Railroad.
 The train Active ran between the Oak Bluffs Wharf and Mattakeeset Lodge in Katama.
 The Mattakeeset Lodge (note the spelling variations of Mattakesett) was located on the shore of Katama Bay and is pictured below in a photo from the New York Library collection.
 A portion of the lodge including one tower was incorporated into a wing of the Harbor View Hotel in Edgartown.